melange-re/melange-re.github.io/docs/learn.md

 #### Bing to a polymorphic function

-Some JavaScript libraries will define functions where the arguments can vary on both type and shape.There are two approaches to bind to those, depending on how dynamic they are.
+Some JavaScript libraries will define functions where the arguments can vary on both type and shape.
+There are two approaches to bind to those, depending on how dynamic they are.

 ##### Approach 1: Multiple external functions